Don’t let the new week bowl you over. Spend a little time on Sunday afternoon or evening to gear up and make your week better.

 5. Plan and shop for the week’s dinners.

 The eating never ends!
 Dinner, too?!
 Make sure that you’ve got a meal plan ready for the week and have done the grocery shopping — or have a plan to do so.
 If you don’t know what’s for dinner this week, things could get a little harried.
+Make your week better by cutting starving hobbits off at the pass.

 6. Do we have enough TP?